vuejs/docs/src/guide/events.md

 It is a very common need to call `event.preventDefault()` or `event.stopPropagation()` inside event handlers.
 Although we can do this easily inside methods, it would be better if the methods can be purely about data logic rather than having to deal with DOM event details.

-To address this problem, Vue provides **event modifiers** for `v-on`.
+To address this problem, Vue provides <b>event modifiers</b> for `v-on`.
 Recall that modifiers are directive postfixes denoted by a dot.

 - `.stop`
 - `.prevent`